zurvan-lab/zn-testsuite/README.md

 # zn-testsuite

-the zn test suite is a nostr relay test suite which helps relay testers to test their relay implementation.
+the zn test suite is a nostr relay test suite which helps relay developers to test their relay implementation.

 > [!WARNING]
 > this repo is work in progress and is not useable.